We are thrilled to be part of the Integration Team for CommunityHELP, a new integrated resource referral system that works for everybody!

-Worcester Community Connections worked with many agencies to compile an updated list of support groups in the city, including but not limited to groups for teens, parents, grandparents, caregivers - general and or specific conditions, recovery communities, refugees, and more.We have a wealth of support available locally, and now there's a place to find it.
-Updated February 2016.
+Worcester Community Connections worked with many agencies to compile an updated list of mentoring groups in the city, including but not limited to groups for teens, parents, grandparents, caregivers - general and or specific conditions, recovery communities, refugees, and more.We have a wealth of support available locally, and now there's a place to find it.
+Updated January 2019.

 Coming Home Worcester: provides a helpful guide to resources available to those re-entering Worcester following incarceration.